make-software/how-to-casperlabs/docs/ubuntu/setup-validator-from-scratch.md

 ### Create account

 Go to [Clarity](https://clarity.make.services/#/accounts) and login using your Github or Google account.
-Click the "Import Key" button a select the file containing the hex representation of you public key ```public_key_hex```.
+On the "Account" tab, click the "Import Account Key" button and select the file containing the hex representation of you public key ```public_key.pem```.
 Give it a name and hit "Save".

 ### Fund account